Last revised: May 4, 2023

 By: Adam Burns

-The Montrealer/Washingtonian was actually the same route only named for the two cities the train served; Washington, D.C. and Montreal, Quebec.
+The Montrealer/Washingtonian was the same route named for the two cities the train served; Washington, D.C. and Montreal, Quebec.

-This once popular corridor required five different railroads to complete the journey which included (from north to south) the Canadian National, Central Vermont, Boston & Maine, New Haven, Pennsylvania Railroad.
+This once popular corridor required five different railroads to complete the journey which included - from north to south - the Canadian National, Central Vermont, Boston & Maine, New Haven, and Pennsylvania.

-Inaugurated a few years before the Great Depression the Montrealer/Washingtonian would close out long-distance international rail travel in New England when both were discontinued during the mid-1960s.
+Inaugurated a few years before the Great Depression the Montrealer/Washingtonian would close out long-distance international rail travel in New England when both were discontinued in the mid-1960s.

-We often think of ourselves as constantly progressing forward in this country.
-In many ways that is certainly true while in other areas we have arguably retrenched.
-Take, for example, our transportation infrastructure.
+We, as a species, often think of ourselves as constantly progressing forward from both a societal and technological standpoint.
+In many ways this is certainly true while in other respects it it is not.
+Take, for example, our national infrastructure.

 However, neither mode is truly stress free nor provides the level of relaxation afforded by rail.
-Yes, we have Amtrak for intercity service but this carrier offers only a fleeting glimpse of how it once was to travel by train.
+Yes, we have Amtrak for intercity service but this carrier offers only a fleeting glimpse of the so-called "Golden Age."

-The trains were inaugurated on June 15, 1924 and originally steam-powered, carrying an all-heavyweight consist.
+The Montrealer/Washingtonian was inaugurated on June 15, 1924 and originally steam-powered, carrying an all-heavyweight consist.
 The northbound run was known as the Montrealer while its southbound counterpart was referred to as the Washingtonian.

 The following railroads handled the train; the Pennsy between Washington and New York, the New Haven from New York to Springfield (Massachusetts), Boston & Maine between Springfield and White River Junction (Vermont), Central Vermont from there to St. Albans (Vermont), and finally the Canadian National between Cantic, Quebec and Montreal.

-While the trains were never complete streamliners they did carry lightweight sleepers after World War II, including from CN's own Green series which were leased to Pullman.
+While the trains were never complete streamliners they did carry lightweight sleepers after World War II, including from CN's own Green series leased to Pullman.

 Read Down Time/Leave (Train #152/Pennsylvania) | Milepost | Location | Read Up Time/Arrive (Train #115/Pennsylvania) |